-Example: Persia and Egypt started a turn with 9 VPs and at the end of the action cycle both players have 11 VPs and fulfilled the conditions to win the game.
+Example: Rome and Carthage started a turn with 9 VPs and at the end of this turn both players have 11 VPs and fulfilled the conditions to win the game.
 Both players have built 2 monuments.
-But as the Persian player has reached box 7 on the Stability Track and the player of Egypt only box 6, Persia is declared the winner.
+But as the Roman player has reached box 7 on the Stability Track and the player of Carthage only box 6, Rome is declared the winner.